lara-maleen/Corner_Rise/README.md

 The directory /raw_data includes all files needed for the script and analysis.
 It also includes the density files, which were created separately for each forest patch.

+To re-create the water column CTD profile, please contact me.
+The .cnv CTD data file that is required is too large to upload here.

+Contact:
+Lara Beckmann
+laramaleenbeck@gmail.com